 HENRICO COUNTY, Va. — Residents in Henrico County's Eastern Fairfield District say their neighborhoods feel safer this year, and new statistics may explain why.

-Henrico County has recorded only two homicides through early December 2024, compared to 22 during the same period last year — a 91% decrease if the numbers hold through the end of the year.
+Henrico has recorded only two homicides in 2025 through early December, compared to 22 for all of last year — a 91% decrease if the numbers hold through the end of the year.

 "You can let the kids outside.
-And just like I said that, that laughter from children is very refreshing," said Malcolm Lee, a local resident.
+And just like I said, the laughter from children is very refreshing," said Malcolm Lee, a resident of Henrico's Fairfield district.

-Tiffany Williams, another resident, noticed the change in her daily routine.
+Tiffany Williams, who also lives there, noticed the change in her daily routine.

 The dramatic improvement surprised even local officials.
-Henrico Supervisor Tyrone Nelson said he was shocked when he heard the numbers from the police chief.
+Henrico Supervisor Tyrone Nelson, whose district includes Fairfield and Varina, said he was shocked when he heard the numbers from the police chief.

-"I thought he was talking about fiscal year, which starts July and not January, knowing where we've been the last few years," Nelson said.
+"I thought he was talking about the fiscal year, which starts in July and not January, knowing where we've been the last few years," Nelson said.

 Given that Henrico has averaged just over 20 homicides per year over the past five years, Police Chief Eric English attributes the drop to several factors.